B'Flow: Early life

 subject.
 When he was 6 years old, he enrolled at Kasanda Malombe Primary School.
 In 2nd Grade, he joined the Boy Scouts.
-He left the club shortly after and became a basketball player which he played for fun for about 7years.
+He left the club shortly after and became a basketball player which he played for fun for about 7 years.

 At 8, he and his friends played a small band by turning pots and buckets into drums and making Banjos(non-electric guitars) using tins, planks and strings.

 In 4th Grade, Brian and his mother moved to Serenje with where he joined the poetry club at Serenje Boma School.
 The following year, Brian learned how to beat the African drum and became a drummer and singer in the school cultural group.
 He was also one of the only two male dancers in the group.
 At the age of 11 he started listening to reggae music a collection that his mom owned and his love for reggae music started to grow with likes of Bob Marley being hits of his early childhood.
 In 7th Grade, B Flow and his brother were transferred back to Kabwe where they attended Broadway Primary and Basic School and he was always punished for singing and drumming in class by his class teacher at his new school.
 At age 13, he formed a group called Natty Boys, however the group only performed at one party and disbanded because B Flow was the only member who had the ability to compose songs and the confidence to sing in front of people, while the rest of the members were shy.
 He then formed Hot Kays which consisted of B Flow and Zed Pride's Ron Kay, the duo dedicated their time learning the art of song writing, rhyming and arranging lyrics B Flow then known as Attic B, specialised in Rap and Ragga while Ron Kay specialised in R&B.